nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 #### Reverting an order status: `revo`

-Reverts an order's status to its previous status.
+In the event that an order's progress has to reset backwards, `revo` helps you revert the order to the previous status.

 **Format**